lewellyn/mkin/README.md

 http://blogs.atlassian.com/2013/05/alternatives-to-git-submodule-git-subtree/
 for some information about working with them.

+### create-dmg/ tips

+To update the create-dmg subtree to reflect the latest changes in the master:

+mkin $ git remote add create-dmg git@github.com:lewellyn/yoursway-create-dmg.git mkin $ git subtree pull --prefix create-dmg create-dmg master

+To push changes from the create-dmg subtree:

+mkin $ git remote add create-dmg git@github.com:lewellyn/yoursway-create-dmg.git mkin $ git subtree push --prefix create-dmg create-dmg master

+Of course, if you're working with a personal clone of the yoursway-create-dmg repository, you will update the remote URLs appropriately. :)

+It is not recommended to try to work with the create-dmg subtree if your git does not have the subtree module available.
+The git provided by this repo does include the subtree module, of course.

 ## License

 See LICENSE.txt for actual license text.
 In spirit, I want "permissive